 Will saving the map in the new Map Viewer affect changes I made in Map Viewer Classic?

-It depends.
-If you save a map with a refresh interval in the new Map Viewer, the refresh interval will be lost.
-However, all other changes from Map Viewer Classic will persist.
+No, changes from Map Viewer Classic will persist.
 For example, if you use the new Map Viewer to add group layers and then save the map, the pop-up you configured in Map Viewer Classic will persist.

 What features from Map Viewer Classic are supported in the new Map Viewer?